-While utilizing any portion of the IDEA electronic network / Internet access, unacceptable behaviors include, but are not limited to:
+While utilizing any portion of the IPS electronic network, unacceptable behaviors include, but are not limited to:

 - Abusing network resources, such as sending chain letters or "spamming."
 Emails sent to "all staff" are reserved for the IT department and senior leadership.
-The use of the "all staff" group for other purposes must be approved by the IT department prior to sending. - Attempting to access non-instructional systems, such as student information systems or business systems, without authorization. - Attempting to circumvent web filtering through proxies or other means. - Connecting any networkable device (either wired or wireless) to the IDEA network without authorization.
-The use of a computer or device brought from home accessing the network in any way not designated as "guest access." - Displaying, accessing, or sending offensive messages or pictures. - Engaging in abusive, harassing, insulting, ostracizing, intimidating, or any other online conduct that could be considered bullying and/or damaging to another's reputation while using any IDEA technology resource, including the use of any website or software used by IDEA. - Engaging in any conduct potentially constituting "cyberbullying," which means bullying done through the use of any electronic communication device, including the use of a cellular or other type of telephone, a computer, a camera, electronic mail, instant messaging, text messaging, a social media application, an Internet website, or any other Internet-based communication tool.
-Examples of cyberbullying include, but are not limited to: - Creating a social networking site or web page that masquerades as another person's personal site and using it to embarrass the other person. - Making it appear that a person is posting malicious comments about a friend to isolate the person from his or her friends. - Posting a person's personally identifiable information on a site to put the person at greater risk of contact by predators or strangers. - Posting abusive comments on someone's social networking site. - Recording and distributing media with the intent to manipulate or embarrass others. - Sending abusive comments while playing interactive games. - Sending abusive text messages to cell phones, computers, or Internet-connected game consoles. - Sending, posting, or sharing negative, harmful, false, or mean content about someone else. - Sending, posting, or sharing statements encouraging another person to commit self-harm. - Engaging in any conduct that damages or modifies, or is intended to damage or modify, any IDEA equipment, network, stored computer file, or software, including but not limited to any conduct that results in a person's time to take any corrective action. - Engaging in personal attacks, including prejudicial or discriminatory attacks. - Engaging in sexual harassment or using language of a sexual or otherwise objectionable nature (e.g., racist, terroristic, abusive, threatening, demeaning, slanderous) in public or private messages. - Gaining unlawful access to information or computer and communication resources. - Generation, storage, transmission, or other use of data or other matter, which is abusive, profane, pornographic, or offensive to a reasonable person. - Illegal, fraudulent, or malicious activity, or activity on behalf of organizations or individuals having no affiliation with IDEA Public Schools. - Installation of any programs or software not approved by IDEA Public Schools.
+The use of the "all staff" group for other purposes must be approved by the IT department prior to sending. - Attempting to access non-instructional systems, such as student information systems or business systems, without authorization. - Attempting to circumvent web filtering through proxies or other means. - Connecting any networkable device (either wired or wireless) to the IPS network without authorization.
+The use of a computer or device brought from home accessing the network in any way not designated as "guest access." - Displaying, accessing, or sending offensive messages or pictures. - Engaging in activity that may be considered "cyberbullying," including but not limited to threats of violence, extortion, obscene or harassing messages, harassment, stalking, child pornography, and sexual exploitation. - Engaging in personal attacks, including prejudicial or discriminatory attacks. - Gaining unlawful access to information or computer and communication resources. - Generation, storage, transmission or other use of data or other matter, which is abusive, profane, pornographic, or offensive to a reasonable person. - Illegal, fraudulent, or malicious activity or activity on behalf of organizations or individuals having no affiliation with IPS. - Installation of any programs or software not approved by IPS. - Intentional introduction of or experimentation with malicious code including but not limited to computer worms or viruses. - Knowingly or recklessly posting false information about a person or organization. - Personal use not related to the conduct of work on behalf of IPS.

-- Intentional introduction of or experimentation with malicious code including but not limited to computer worms or viruses. - Knowingly or recklessly posting false information about a person or organization. - Personal use not related to the conduct of work on behalf of IDEA Public Schools. - Posting information that could cause damage or danger of disruption. - The intentional sending of messages that are likely to harm the recipient's work or system and any other types of use which could cause congestion of the IDEA network or otherwise interfere with the work of others.
-Prohibited uses include, but are not limited to, peer-to-peer applications such as LimeWire, Bit Torrent, or any other file sharing applications, as well as large (>5MB) file transfers from Internet sites without prior permission. - Transmission of material in violation of applicable copyright laws. - Unauthorized disclosure, use, or dissemination of personal information regarding minors. - Using criminal speech or speech in the course of committing a crime such as threats against others, instructions on breaking into computer networks, child pornography, drug dealing, purchase of alcohol, gang activities, etc. - Using IDEA equipment, network, or credentials to threaten other users, or cause a disruption to the educational program. - Using IDEA's electronic network for commercial purposes, or offering, providing, or purchasing products or services through the network. - Using IDEA's electronic network for political lobbying. - Using obscene, profane, lewd, inflammatory, threatening, disrespectful language, or speech that is inappropriate in an educational setting or that otherwise violates IDEA's standards for employee conduct in emails distributed through IDEA's network.
+- Posting information that could cause damage or danger of disruption. - The intentional sending of messages that are likely to harm the recipient's work or system and any other types of use which could cause congestion of the IPS network or otherwise interfere with the work of others.
+Prohibited uses include, but are not limited to, peer-to-peer applications such as LimeWire, Bit Torrent, or any other file sharing applications, as well as large (>5MB) file transfers from Internet sites without prior permission. - Transmission of material in violation of applicable copyright laws. - Unauthorized disclosure, use, or dissemination of personal information regarding minors. - Using criminal speech or speech in the course of committing a crime such as threats against others, instructions on breaking into computer networks, child pornography, drug dealing, purchase of alcohol, gang activities, etc. - Using IPS equipment, network, or credentials to threaten other users, or cause a disruption to the educational program. - Using IPS equipment, network, or credentials to send or post electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal. - Using IPS's electronic network for commercial purposes, or offering, providing, or purchasing products or services through the network. - Using IPS's electronic network for political lobbying. - Using speech that is inappropriate in an educational setting or that violates IPS's standards for employee conduct.